matkoniecz/illegal-use-of-OpenStreetMap/MAPS.ME/MAPS.ME.md

 ## Fixing
 Can be easily fixed by replacing misleading attribution "MAPS.ME" in bottom right corner by `© OpenStreetMap, © Booking.com for misplaced hotels` or `map data except hotel ads © OpenStreetMap` or `map data © OpenStreetMap, © Booking.com for misplaced hotels, style © MAPS.ME` or something similar.

-Missing attribution may be also partially remediated by adding something like "Powered by OpenStreetMap data" at startup screen.
+Missing attribution may be also partially remediated by adding something like "Powered by OpenStreetMap data" at the startup screen.

-There is a deeply hidden and inssufient attribution - as it is in a place not visited by a typical user.
+There is a deeply hidden and insufficient attribution.
+It is not in a place ever visited by a typical user.

 ## Reported